Sony A7S Comparison Review

 The Sony Alpha A7S is a mirrorless interchangeable lens camera that was officially introduced in April 2014 and is equipped with a full frame sensor.
 It offers a resolution of 12 megapixel.

 Is the Sony A7S a good camera?
-The A7S has a Camera Elo of 2136.
+The A7S has a Camera Elo of 2146.
 This rating puts the A7S below average of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (full frame cameras), the A7S also ranks below average. – Well, the Sony A7S is more than 5 years old, and there have been many other good digital cameras released since 2014.